Royal Meath Pitch and Putt Club 2020:

 This is the only official document on protocols for a return to playing, all other documents circulating have not been submitted to Sport Ireland.

-- Clubs must have a logbook for members to sign-in (using own pen/pencil) with their name, address, contact number and the time they played (this is essential for contact tracing)
+- Clubs must have a logging system for everyone who visits the Club, they should have the name of the person, contact number and time they visited the Club (this is essential for contact tracing)

 - Do not handle the other players clubs or golf balls and do not shake hands